 More detail on using these components of MIG for Machine Learning job execution work is to be found in the NVIDIA MIG User Guide.

-Multi-instance GPUs, or MIG, is a new feature within the vGPU driver set from NVIDIA at R450 and is supported with CUDA version 11.
-MIG functionality was tested in technical preview mode on VMware vSphere 7.
+Multi-instance GPUs, or MIG, is a new feature within the vGPU driver set from NVIDIA.
+MIG functionality was tested in early technical preview mode on VMware vSphere 7 and again on vSphere 7 Update 2.
 We tested this combination in the VMware labs and these tests were highly successful.
 MIG allows the user to specify, at a fine-grained level, that slice of the physical GPU in terms of streaming multi-processors, GPU memory size and hardware access paths, that is allocated to a VM for its work, using a vGPU profile.
 This scheme allows sharing of the physical GPU at a much finer level of control than was available earlier.
 The A100 GPU from NVIDIA is a great match for virtualization on vSphere.
 The MIG features allow the GPU to be optimized for utilization by packing more workloads onto it.
 This is ideal for those providing GPU power in a cloud provider style to their users.
 NVIDIA has also shown in its own tests that the A100 GPU produces excellent high-end performance for machine learning workloads, at the top of the range.